lbrictson/cogs/README.md

 A schedule must be specified in the [cron format](https://en.wikipedia.org/wiki/Cron#CRON_expression) and may be set to run at any interval.

+**Note:** Scheduled scripts will not have any input values available to them

 ### Special cases

 - If a job is running and the schedule is set to run the job will run a second time